CyLab researchers to present at the IEEE Symposium on Security and Privacy

 May 15, 2024

-CyLab faculty members and students will present their research on topics ranging from mobile money practices in Africa to uncovering and identifying side-channel and evasion attacks at the 45th Institute of Electrical and Electronics Engineers (IEEE) Symposium on Security and Privacy.
+CyLab faculty members and students presented their research on topics ranging from mobile money practices in Africa to uncovering and identifying side-channel and evasion attacks at the 45th Institute of Electrical and Electronics Engineers (IEEE) Symposium on Security and Privacy.
 Held in San Francisco on May 20-22, the event is the premier forum for presenting developments in computer security and electronic privacy, and for bringing together researchers and practitioners in the field.

 The Role of User-Agent Interactions on Mobile Money Practices in Kenya and Tanzania